conversationai/perspectiveapi/api_reference.md

 }
 ```

-The response contains the "TOXICITY" and "UNSUBSTANTIAL" attribute scores.
+The response contains the "TOXICITY" and "UNSUBSTANTIAL" model scores.
+Each
-Each attribute has a single overall `summaryScore` as well as two `spanScores`.
+attribute has a single overall `summaryScore` as well as two `spanScores`.

-Both attributes return the same spans in this case: the span [0, 31)
+Both models return the same spans in this case: the span [0, 31) (corresponding
-(corresponding to "What kind of idiot name is foo?") and the span [32, 56)
+to "What kind of idiot name is foo?") and the span [32, 56) (corresponding to
-(corresponding to "Sorry, I like your name.").
-Attributes may not always return
+"Sorry, I like your name.").
+Models may not always return the same spans,
-the same spans, however.
+however.

 ```json
 // Response